-Now that we’re in our third season of What the Truck?!, we’d like to think we’ve learned a thing or two about how best to navigate our way through the crowds and have as much fun as possible at food truck festivals.
+Now that we have several seasons of What the Truck?! under our belt, we’d like to think we’ve learned a thing or two about how best to navigate our way through the crowds and have as much fun as possible at food truck festivals.
 However, we’ve all been newbies at one point, so in order to help ease the shock and let you get the full experience, here are some tips and tricks from our team and the folks who have shared their feedback with us over the years.

 Follow these steps, and you’re golden: